 - Changes in house prices

 A rise in house prices creates a wealth effect and leads to higher consumer spending.
 A fall in house prices causes lower consumer spending and bank losses. (house prices and consumer spending) In the late 1980s, the boom in house prices caused an economic boom.
-The drop in house prices in early 1990s was a significant factor in causing the recession of 1991-92.
+The drop in house prices in the early 1990s was a significant factor in causing the recession of 1991-92.

 - Consumer and business confidence.

 People are easily influenced by external events.
-If there is a succession of bad economic news, this tends to discourage people from spending and investing making a small downturn into a bigger recession.
+If there is a succession of bad economic news, this tends to discourage people from spending and investing making a small downturn in to a bigger recession.
 But, when the economy recovers this can cause a positive bandwagon effect.
-Economic growth, encourages consumers to borrow and banks to lend.
+Economic growth encourages consumers to borrow and banks to lend.
 This causes higher economic growth.
 Confidence is an important factor in causing the business cycle.

 - Multiplier effect.
 The multiplier effect states that a fall in injections may cause a bigger final fall in real GDP.
 For example, if the government cut public investment, there would be fall in aggregate demand and a rise in unemployment.
 However, those who lost their jobs would also spend less, leading to even lower demand in the economy.
 Alternatively, an injection could have a positive multiplier effect.